 Because concrete slabs will crack with expansion and contraction, these joints create a weakened line in the concrete that encourage cracks to follow the line within the joint.
 This helps to discourage cracks from following a more resistant line across the surface of your garage floor.

 Expansion joints (sometimes called isolation joints) are joints that separate one slab of concrete from another and can be at a minimum of 1/2” in width.
 They are commonly filled with a compressible fiber board material.
 The joint between your garage floor and driveway is a good example of this.

 Many times the garage floor is poured independent of the home foundation.
 When this is done, there is an expansion joint that will run at the perimeter of where the garage floor meets the house foundation.

 In simple terms, expansion joints help prevent adjoining slabs from damaging each other when they expand and contract.

 Filling contraction joints before epoxy coatings

 When your garage floor expands and contracts with temperature changes, it can create movement (very slight) within the contraction joint.
-This is why there are cracks in the joint in the first place.
-If the joint is filled with a solid material and then covered with epoxy or paint, a crack can appear in the epoxy or paint right above the joint.
+This is why there are cracks within the joint in the first place.
+If the joint is filled with a solid material that does not flex and then is covered with epoxy or paint, you have just created the potential for the crack to telegraph up through the coating.

 The reason for this is because you have a solid seamless coating which does not flex (epoxy) that is bonded to both sides of a jointed surface (concrete) that can move.
 As a result, you can create a break in the surface of the epoxy right above these joints if they are filled.